precice/systemtests/docs/README.md

 - Logging results and storing debug output by pushing it to the repository `precice_st_output`.
 (This is subject to be replaced with a fitting storage mechanism in the future).

 The repository written in a combination of Dockerfiles, Python, and Bash.
-The execution is done on TravisCI platform, though this is subject to change in the future (possibly migrating to GitLabCI/GitHubCI).
+The code execution is done on the CI platform Travis, though this is subject to change in the future (possibly migrating to GitLabCI/GitHubCI).

 ## Where to start?